hingston/octopus-cheapest-period-card/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/hacs/integration)

 This lovelace card calculates and displays the cheapest upcoming period of a user-defined duration based on the electricity rates provided by the [BottlecapDave/HomeAssistant-OctopusEnergy](https://github.com/BottlecapDave/) integration.
+It also shows how long until that cheapest period begins.

 This is particularly useful for planning when to run appliances like dishwashers, washing machines, or charge electric vehicles to minimize costs on tariffs like Octopus Agile.